Staging at The Waterside Inn - Three Michelin Stars

-Bray has no train station, despite not only holding the 3* Waterside Inn, but also Heston Blumenthal’s The Fat Duck and his pub, The Hind’s Head.
+Bray has no train station, despite not only holding the three Michelin-starred Roux outpost, but also Heston Blumenthal’s The Fat Duck and his pub, The Hind’s Head.
 That’s seven Michelin stars between them, with Bray having only around 20 buildings in total.
-An extraordinary little town, and one 2.5 miles away from Maidenhead with the nearest station.
+An extraordinary little town and one 2.5 miles away from Maidenhead with the nearest station.

 I had arrived that morning on the early train from London and trekked it down to Bray via winding lanes and fields full of cattle.
 The pavements left long before I arrived, with the only sounds from cars sounding their horns as they took corners.